Do you ever wonder what likes and dislikes you should express in your relationship–or HOW you should express those feelings?

 Once we understand that our authentic selves are exactly who we need to be–and ultimately what the world wants and needs us to be–we can realize that we don’t have to hide behind our false selves anymore!

-My awakening came when I had my first blind date with Bob.
+My awakening came when I had my first blind date with John.
 I had decided I was going to tell the truth on dates.
 Finally, I was done smiling and nodding and pretending to like whatever the person sitting across from me was saying.

 I was done being fake, and I decided to tell the truth.
 My likes and dislikes in relationships, what I agreed or disagreed with, to give my dates my true reactions to what they were saying and how they were being.